theredpea/theredpea.github.io/_posts/2023-03-01-translating-subtitle-merger-from-python-to-rust.markdown

 date:   2023-02-21 21:31:00 -0700
 excerpt_separator: <!--more-->
 ---
 I love the movie Crouching Tiger Hidden Dragon (CTHD), especially [the bar scene](https://www.youtube.com/watch?v=WZvzB7zG_HM&embeds_euri=https%3A%2F%2Ftwitter.com%2F&feature=emb_logo).
 I tried to find the screenplay for the movie in Mandarin.
-I found [this awesome GitHub project](https://github.com/gterzian/Subtitles-combiner) and started thinking...
+I found [an awesome GitHub project (subtitle-combiner)](https://github.com/gterzian/Subtitles-combiner) and started thinking...
 <!--more-->

 subtitle-combiner is great because its Git repository includes the subtitle files (SRT files) for CTHD in many different languages, including Simplified Mandarin, Traditional Mandarin, Pinyin and English.
 The subtitles are a treasure, it's hard to find the CTHD screenplay in Mandarin; maybe we can create the transcript from the subtitles!